isus-ipanienko/MatPlotScript/README.md

 # MatPlotScript
-a script for creating simple plots from .csv
+a GUI app for creating simple plots from .csv

 ## External dependencies:
 - matplotlib